Alburnoides kubanicus: Identification

-Alburnoides kubanicus is similar to the schneider A. bipunctatus but a morphological anaylysis showed that features such as the pharyngeal teeth, meristics and other morphological characters in combination clustered together and separately from the Danubian specimens of the schneider.
+Alburnoides kubanicus is similar to the schneider A. bipunctatus but a morphological analysis showed that features such as the pharyngeal teeth, meristics and other morphological characters in combination clustered together and separately from the Danubian specimens of the schneider.

 Distribution and habitat

 Alburnoides kubanicus is found from the upper reaches of tributaries down to the sections at the foot of the Caucasus Mountains of the Kuban River system in southern Russia, including the Laba.
 It has also been recorded from the Gastogay River, which used to be a tributary of the Kuban River drainage but now flows into the Vityazevskiy Liman of the Black Sea.
 Its habitat is streams and rivers where there is swift to moderately fast running water, in shallow areas over gravel, pebble or rocks.